Stochastic pseudomonotone parabolic obstacle problem: well-posedness $\&$ Lewy-Stampacchia's inequalities: Acknowledgment

 \section{Acknowledgment}

-This work has been supported by the German Research Foundation project ZI 1542/3-1 and the Procope Plus programme for Project-Related Personal Exchange (France-Germany).\\ The work of Y. Tahraoui was partially funded by national funds through the FCT - Funda\c c\~ao para a Ci\^encia e a Tecnologia, I.P., under the scope of the projects UIDB/00297/2020 and UIDP/00297/2020 (Center for Mathematics and Applications).
+This work has been supported by the German Research Foundation project ZI 1542/3-1 and the Procope Plus programme for Project-Related Personal Exchange (France-Germany).
+The work of Y. Tahraoui was partially funded by national funds through the FCT - Funda\c c\~ao para a Ci\^encia e a Tecnologia, I.P., under the scope of the projects UIDB/00297/2020 and UIDP/00297/2020 (Center for Mathematics and Applications).
+G. Vallet acknowledges the ANR project SOS2ID: Stochastic Optimization Schemes - Infinite Dimensional and Inertial Dynamics, France (ANR-24-CE40-3786).